moritzwilksch/DL_Project_Yelp/README.md

    - The JSON is only necessary when you want to run Step 4.
 In case you download the pickle `reviews_optimized.pickle` you can skip this step
 2. Make sure that docker and docker-compose are installed
 3. Start the docker container with `docker-compose run app` which will build the image and bring you into the python shell.
 Then all files can be run with `exec(open('filename.py').read())`.
 The folder `/data` is mounted as Volume.
 You can shut down the container with `exit()`
    **Recommendation: skip 4 to 8 and proceed right to 9.
+Then all you have to do is download the model file, link below.
 These steps take ca. 30min running time and 20GB of RAM and another 15GB of disk space**
 4. Run `prepare_raw_data.py`
    - It returns a dataframe containing only the review, stars and date such that the dataset fits into memory
    - Save this dataframe as a pickle file (`reviews_optimized.pickle`) (to preserve datatypes and make file handling more easy)